younan-marietherese/Marie-Therese-Younan/README.md

  Delivered 100+ projects involving statistical modeling and ML in R/Python Helped students and professionals convert data into published insights

-- Center for Applied Statistics – Data Analyst Intern Improved data workflow accuracy and turnaround for academic clients
+- Center for Applied Statistics (Beirut Arab University) – Data Analyst Intern Improved data workflow accuracy and turnaround for academic clients

  ## Some Projects